+'''

+api:

+REQUIRED

+Set the URL for the Contrast UI.

+url:https://mycontrast.mycompany.com:8080/Contrast/

+'''

-''' api: REQUIRED Set the URL for the Contrast UI. url:https://mycontrast.mycompany.com:8080/Contrast/ REQUIRED Set the API key needed to communicate with the Contrast UI. api_key:A2xxxxxxxxxxxxxxxxxxxxxxXG9N REQUIRED Set the service key needed to communicate with the Contrast UI.
-It is used to calculate the Authorization header. service_key:service_key:88xxxxxxxxxxxx5Z REQUIRED Set the user name used to communicate with the Contrast UI.
+''' REQUIRED Set the API key needed to communicate with the Contrast UI. api_key:A2xxxxxxxxxxxxxxxxxxxxxxXG9N REQUIRED Set the service key needed to communicate with the Contrast UI.
+It is used to calculate the Authorization header. service_key:service_key:88xxxxxxxxxxx5Z REQUIRED Set the user name used to communicate with the Contrast UI.
 It is used to calculate the Authorization header. java: Configure the Java agent to skip its application discovery algorithm, and instead associate all libraries, vulnerabilities, and web traffic to a single application with the name specified by this property.
 This configuration is preferred when deploying Java SE applications with embedded web servers (e.g., applications built with Spring Boot, Dropwizard, and embedded Jetty).
 When used with an application server, this configuration associates all web traffic with the single, standalone application, including web traffic handled by application server-hosted endpoints that would not be associated with a discovered application otherwise.
-Note - This settings takes preferences over the 'application.name' settingava: standalone_app_name:finapp1 '''
+Note - This settings takes preferences over the 'application.name' settingava: standalone_app_name:finapp1 server Use the properties in this section to set metadata for the server hosting this agent.